|(ziv-aflibercept) injection, for intravenous use||Rx only|

 14 CLINICAL STUDIES

 Demographics characteristics were similar between treatment arms.
-Of the 1226 patients randomized, the median age was 61 years, 59% were men, 87% were White, 7% were Asian, 3.5% were Black, and 98% had a baseline ECOG performance status (PS) of 0 or 1.
+A total of 1226 patients were randomized, 612 to the ZALTRAP arm and 614 to the placebo arm.
+The median age was 61 years, 59% were men, 87% were White, 7% were Asian, 3.5% were Black, and 98% had a baseline ECOG PS of 0 or 1.
 Among the 1226 randomized patients, 89% and 90% of patients treated with placebo/FOLFIRI and ZALTRAP/FOLFIRI, respectively, received prior oxaliplatin-based combination chemotherapy in the metastatic/advanced setting.
 A total of 346 patients (28%) received bevacizumab in combination with the prior oxaliplatin-based treatment.

-Overall efficacy results for the ZALTRAP/FOLFIRI regimen versus the placebo/FOLFIRI regimen are summarized in Figure 1 and Table 2.
+Efficacy results are summarized in Figure 1 and Table 2.

 |Stratified Log-Rank test p-value||0.0032|